 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Foundation's basic financial statements.
+The accompanying supplementary information as listed in the table of contents is presented for purposes of additional analysis and is not required part of the financial statements.

-The Dr. Philip Benjamin Matching Grant Programs - Schedule of Revenues, Expenses, and Changes in Net Position and the Florida Community College Scholarship Programs - Schedules of Revenues, Expenses, and Changes in Net Position are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-They are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-These schedules have not been subjected to the auditing procedures applied in the audits of the financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+The Dr. Philip Benjamin Matching Grant Programs and Florida Community College Scholarship Programs Schedules of Revenues, Expenses, and Changes in Net Position are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, these schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.